Fluci/croc/coding_guidelines.md

 When compared they generate new digits until they differ.
 Sometimes one might want to compare a randomly generated number with a deterministic number (for example a `0` or `0.111…`/`1`).
 This is a common operation in treaps (for example when merging and splitting).
+- *Learn from professionals*: Often somebody already solved the same or a similar problem (Especially if you're reimplementing something for the sake of learning).
+If you roughly know, what you want to do, go and look at the solutions other people came up with.
+There's nearly always a way to find the solution of an expert since there are many open-source libraries/projects out there.
+In the simplest way, go and check your STL implementation.
+Many classes are templates, and so you can find big chunks of the code on your machine in the header files.

 ## Tools